Record Details

 Summary

-A medieval earthwork bank, tracing the boundary of the 'Great Wood', a large medieval wood which was taken into the park in the 17th century.
+Sections of bank and ditch, which may relate to a medieval wood bank, are visible as earthworks on recent (2017) visualised lidar data (S2).
+The earthworks have also been recorded from field visits.
+The earthwork bank traces the boundary of the 'Great Wood', a large medieval wood which was taken into the park in the 17th century.
 The bank may also mark the limits of the medieval manor belonging to the Bishop, see NHER 6714.

 Images - none